Rwandan genocide: Death toll and timeline

-In the remaining prefectures, killings continued throughout May and June, although they became increasingly low-key and sporadic; most Tutsi were already dead, and the interim government wished to rein in the growing anarchy and engage the population in fighting the RPF.
+In the remaining prefectures, killings grew increasingly sporadic throughout May and June; most Tutsi were already dead, and the interim government wished to rein in the growing anarchy and engage the population in fighting the RPF.
 On 23 June, around 2,500 soldiers entered southwestern Rwanda as part of the French-led United Nations Opération Turquoise.
 This was intended as a humanitarian mission, but the soldiers were not able to save significant numbers of lives.
 The genocidal authorities were overtly welcoming of the French, displaying the French flag on their own vehicles, but killing Tutsi who came out of hiding seeking protection.
 In July, the RPF completed their conquest of the country, with the exception of the zone occupied by Operation Turquoise.
 The RPF took Kigali on 4 July, and Gisenyi and the rest of the northwest on 18 July.
 The genocide was over, but as had occurred in Kibungo, the Hutu population fled en masse across the border, this time into Zaire, with Bagosora and the other leaders accompanying them.

 The succeeding RPF government claims that 1,074,017 people were killed in the genocide, 94% of whom were Tutsi.
 In contrast, Human Rights Watch, following on-the-ground research, estimated the casualties at 507,000 people.
 According to a 2020 symposium of the Journal of Genocide Research, the official figure is not credible as it overestimates the number of Tutsi in Rwanda prior to the genocide.
-Using different methodologies, the scholars in the symposium estimated 500,000 to 600,000 deaths in the genocide—around two-thirds of the Tutsis in Rwanda at the time.
-Thousands of widows, many of whom were subjected to rape, became HIV-positive.
+Using different methodologies, the scholars in the symposium estimated 500,000 to 600,000 deaths—around two-thirds of the Tutsi population in Rwanda at the time.
+Thousands of widows, many subjected to rape, contracted HIV.
 There were about 400,000 orphans and nearly 85,000 of them were forced to become heads of families.
 An estimated 2,000,000 Rwandans, mostly Hutu, were displaced and became refugees.
-Additionally, 30% of the Pygmy Batwa were killed.
+Additionally, 30% of the pygmy Batwa were killed.